Updated: Dec 15, 2020

 A recent article caught our eye on LINKEDIN regarding the Most Dangerous Boroughs in London!
+So how dangerous is london?
 We wanted to check this out and share it with our community to demonstrate a number of points:

 Firstly this sort of data helps us all to manage risk and put risk into perspective when it comes from a prime source such as the Metropolitan Police.
-Their dashboard for transparency and insight into crime in to London is a tool which is needed to be able to put violence into context
+Their dashboard for transparency and insight into crime into London dangerous is a tool which is needed to be able to put violence into context

 We have never accepted there are NO GO areas in any of the 105 postcodes we operate in – instead we use enforcement agents who are experienced and adept at handling situations which are risky – although that risk has to be put into context which is why the Met’s data is so useful.